St. Dunstan's Window

 4. The Borough of Chelsea

-The Angus Dei and Gifts of the Holy Spirit
+The Agnus Dei and Gifts of the Holy Spirit

-The Angus Dei and Gifts of the Holy Spirit
+The Agnus Dei and Gifts of the Holy Spirit

 Armorial Group